There are two primary surgeries for pleural mesothelioma patients: extrapleural pneumonectomy and pleurectomy with decortication.

 Comparing Talc Pleurodesis and Other Pleural Mesothelioma Surgeries

 A study published in the Journal of Thoracic Disease showed the long-term benefits of a talc pleurodesis procedure.
-The research team, which included esteemed pleural mesothelioma specialist Dr. Raja Flores, found that the overall survival rate for patients who underwent this operation was 14 months.
+The research team, which included esteemed mesothelioma specialist Dr. Raja Flores, found that the overall survival rate for patients who underwent this operation was 14 months.

-Since pleurodesis surgery is far less invasive than EPP or P/D, there is often a greater chance of success and fewer complications associated with the operation.
-A study published on UpToDate cited a study showing that talc pleurodesis has at least a 90% success rate.
+A study published on UpToDate cited a study showing that a pleurodesis with talc has at least a 90% success rate.
 Success is defined as “fully expanded lung at the end of the procedure and no recurrence of the effusion at long-term follow up,” according to the study.

 Therefore, quality of life could be better for patients undergoing a talc pleurodesis procedure.